 We’ve come to understand that both introverts and extroverts do things differently.
 Extroverts tend to speak their mind and have no problem expressing their feelings to a large group of people.
 Introverts, on the other hand, appear to be more reserved, think clearly before speaking and obtain energy from doing independent activities.

 A particularly interesting area to study is how the brain works differently for both ends of the spectrum.
 German psychologist Hans Eysenck researched the brain of an introvert and found that introverts have naturally high cortical arousal, meaning their ability to process information per second is higher than the average extrovert.

-For an introvert in a heavily stimulated environment, such as large groups of people with loud noises and movements, they will most likely get more overwhelmed and exhausted from the brains cortical activity.
+For an introvert in a heavily stimulating environment, such as large groups of people with loud noises and movements, they will most likely get more overwhelmed and exhausted from the brains cortical activity.

 The definition of introverts can be hard to describe however, It’s not to be confused with people who are shy.
-Some introverts love hanging out in big groups and have confidence in speaking aloud but there’s just a few things that introverts seem to have stronger traits in.
+Some introverts love hanging out in big groups and have confidence in speaking aloud but there are just a few things that introverts seem to have stronger traits in.